ITALYHEAVEN.CO.UK: ITALY TOURISM & TRAVEL GUIDE

 Advantages and disadvantages

-In the smaller, more informally-run operations, you are likely to be left to your own devices: given a key to the building, the apartment and your room and left to fend for yourself.
-This suits some travellers, but could be a drawback if you prefer to have assistance always at hand, or a friendly face to greet as you enter or leave the property.
-Breakfasts are generally even slighter than at budget hotels, with a few honourable exceptions.
+Breakfasts are generally even slighter than at Italian budget hotels, with a few honourable exceptions.
 You will probably have to make arrangements with the owners for your arrival, as many will not be on-site all through the day.
 For the same reason it may not be as easy to leave your suitcase on your departure as it would at a hotel.
-You may also be required to pay in cash - check the booking pages or ask when you arrive.
+You may also be required to pay in cash – check the booking pages or ask when you arrive.

-The biggest advantage is the price: even in Venice B&Bs can be surprisingly affordable.
-The very best, though, do charge hotel-level prices, and Venice is not a cheap city.
 You may find a more personal and friendly welcome, and enjoy lodging in very different surroundings to a typical hotel.
-In these small establishments (typically with between two and six bedrooms) you avoid the problem of being disturbed by many fellow guests.
+In these small establishments (typically with between two and six bedrooms) you minimise the problem of being disturbed by noisy fellow guests.
 B&Bs are often located in quiet areas and corners of the town, away from the busy hotel-lined lanes, so can be ideal for a more secluded and peaceful holiday.

 Booking advice and prices

-With B&Bs, even more than with hotels, it is important to read reviews from fellow guests and see what they have to say about the standard of the accommodation, the helpfulness of hosts and the convenience of the arrangements.
-Before you book, make sure you have scrutinised the reviews published on the booking websites with links below and have a good idea of what's on offer at your chosen B&B.
+With B&Bs, even more than with hotels, it is important to read reviews from fellow guests and see what they have to say about the standard of the accommodation, the helpfulness and availability of hosts and the convenience of the arrangements.
+Before you book, make sure you have scrutinised the reviews published on the booking websites with links below and have a good idea of what’s on offer at your chosen B&B.

-There's a huge variety in prices: Venice B&Bs may charge anything from €80 to €190 for a double bedroom.
-We don't list prices here as they're so changeable depending on season and availability.
+There’s a huge variety in prices: Venice B&Bs may charge anything from €80 upwards for a double bedroom.
+I don’t list prices here as they’re so changeable depending on season and availability.
 Book well ahead; these B&Bs only have a few rooms and are very sought-after.

 Recommended B&Bs